When a horse is tested for PSSM2 they can come back Heterozygous (n/p8) or Homozygous (P8/P8) but what exactly is P8?

 What Is Myofibrillar Myopathy?

 Myofibrillar Myopathy or MFM is part of a group of disorders known as muscular dystrophy.
-Muscular dystrophy is a progressive disease caused by abnormal/mutative genes that causes muscle weakness, and loss of muscle mass.
+Muscular dystrophy is a progressive disease caused by abnormal/mutative genes that cause muscle weakness, and loss of muscle mass.

 What Does The P8 Variant Affect?